Kadhal Kisu Kisu: Plot

-Sriram (Bala) is the only son of Manivannan and Meera Krishnan who is very fond of his parents.
+Sriram is the only son of his parents.
 The family is settled in Malaysia and Sriram studies in a college.
-Indu (Charmy Kaur) is the daughter of a rich businessman Karunakaran (Kalabhavan Mani) and she is Sriram's classmate.
+Indu is the daughter of a rich businessman Karunakaran and she is Sriram's classmate.
 Karunakaran is short tempered and never trusts his own daughter.
-He always fears that Indu would fall in love with someone which makes him to behave strict towards her always.
+He always fears that Indu would fall in love with someone which makes him very strict with her always.

 One day, Indu's classmates plan to throw a surprise birthday party to her.
 But Karunakaran arrives during the time of the party which shocks Indu.
-Also, one of her classmate fouls plays by sending a gift in the name of Sriram to Indu which is seen by Karunakaran.
-Now Karunakaran doubts that Indu is in love with Sriram but Indu refuses that which Karunakaran does not believe.
+One of her classmate foulplays by sending her a gift in the name of Sriram, which is seen by Karunakaran.
+Now Karunakaran suspects that Indu is in love with Sriram, but Indu denies that, which Karunakaran does not believe.
 Karunakaran plans to get Indu married to a rich guy.
 But Indu gets to know that the groom is a murderer and shows no interest in the wedding proposal which further angers Karunakaran.

 A few other incidents happen by coincidence which makes Karunakaran believe that Indu and Sriram are in love.
-Karunakaran threatens Sriram's father Manivannan asking him to control his son.
-When Manivannan enquires about this, Sriram promises that he does not love anyone and he would marry only the girl selected by his parents.
-But Karunakaran's doubts still persist and he beats Maniannan's shop one day.
-Manivannan gets frightened and requests Sriram to leave the town for a few days so that Karunakaran does not harm Sriram.
+Karunakaran threatens Sriram's father asking him to control his son.
+When Sriram's father enquires about this, Sriram promises that he does not love anyone and he would marry only the girl selected by his parents.
+But Karunakaran's doubts still persist and he beats Sriram's father's shop one day.
+Sriram's father gets frightened and requests Sriram to leave the town for a few days so that Karunakaran does not harm Sriram.

 Sriram agrees and decides to move to a nearby town.
 To his surprise, Indu also boards the same bus in which Sriram is travelling.
 Indu has decided to run away from her home as she could not bear her father's torture.
 Now Karunakaran again misunderstands that Sriram and Indu have eloped together and chases them.

 Sriram and Indu get down from the bus to safeguard their lives and run towards to a forest.
 They stay for a few days in the forest as they didn't know the way to get out from there.
 Finally, Sriram and Indu manage to return.
 In the meantime, Karunakaran has lodged a complaint that Indu was kidnapped by Sriram.
 The couple reaches the court and reveals that no one was kidnapped and they also make it clear that they are not in love and all the happenings are mere coincidence.

-Finally, Karunakaran realizes his mistake and understands the Sriram's good intention of only marrying a girl selected by his parents and also feels bad about his rude behaviour towards his daughter.
+Finally, Karunakaran realises his mistake and understands the Sriram's good intention of only marrying a girl selected by his parents and also feels bad about his rude behaviour towards his daughter.
 He also expresses interest to get Indu married to Sriram as he will not be able to find a better match than him.
-The movie ends with both Indu and Sriram getting united.
+The film ends with both Indu and Sriram getting united.